Having chemoradiotherapy for mouth and oropharyngeal cancer

 A few little clicks and lights go on and off, and you can see a green laser beam which lines up with certain things on your body….so no, no real noise and no discomfort”.

-You might also have a mask made.
+You will also have a mask made.
 The radiographers use this to help keep you in the correct position for the treatment.

 After your planning session